Budget Traveler’s Guide To Travel Insurance

 Once you’ve made the call and you’re ready to buy travel insurance, you have to choose a provider.
 The insurance company you choose defines how much money you’ll be paying and what type of coverage you’ll get.

-There are SO MANY companies out there.
+There are SO MANY travel insurance companies out there.
 Too many.
 It can be so overwhelming trying to find the right company for you, especially if it’s your first time buying travel insurance.

 To save yourself hours of research, I recommend reading Consumer Advocate’s In-Depth Travel Insurance Review.
 They have compiled a list of the 10 best travel insurance companies based on detailed research, and they clearly know what they’re talking about.